-As a care assistant, you’ll visit our elderly clients’ homes for visits of 1 hour upwards where you will provide outstanding home care and support.
+We offer the leading care assistant jobs, where you’ll visit our elderly clients’ homes for visits of 1 hour upwards where you’ll provide outstanding home care and support.
 This may involve providing companionship and personal care, basic help in the home, shopping and meal preparation support or delivering specialist care based on training received such as dementia care or medication administration.

 “I came into this role without any professional care experience – only experiences with my own family which had inspired me to work in the care sector and enable elderly people to remain at home – but have not looked back since”

 Carla, Care Assistant